 Step 4: Profiling Segments

 Once segments are identified, it’s time to develop detailed profiles for each one.
-This involves creating in-depth descriptions that include their preferences, needs, and challenges.
-Profiling your segments helps in crafting personalised messages and offers that resonate with each group.
+This involves creating in depth descriptions that include their preferences, needs, and challenges.
+Profiling your segments helps in crafting personalized messages and offers that resonate with each group.

 Step 5: Targeting Segments